- Family and entertainment space

 The best lower levels feel intentional, not improvised.

-That shows up most clearly when the basement becomes one of the most useful parts of the home without feeling cut off from it.
+You can see that when the basement becomes one of the most useful parts of the house without feeling cut off from it.

-See related lower-level proof in the South Minneapolis renovation case study and the Minneapolis basement cost guide.
+See related proof in the South Minneapolis renovation and the Minneapolis basement cost guide.

 Lower-level planning

-The best basements feel like the house got smarter, not just bigger.
+The best basements make the whole house feel smarter, not just bigger.

-If you want the lower level to become one of the most useful parts of the home, the planning needs to start with how the family will actually use it.
+If you want the lower level to become one of the most-used parts of the home, the planning starts with how the family will actually live in it.